RICHARD STURSBERG

 BOARD CHAIR

-Richard is a Canadian Media Executive with more than 30 years of experience.
+Richard Stursberg is a Canadian Media Executive with more than 30 years of experience.
 He has been the head of all English language services at the CBC, Executive Director of Telefilm Canada, Chairman of the Canadian Television Fund, President of Starchoice and Cancom, President of the Canadian Cable Television Association, and Assistant Deputy Minister of Culture and Broadcasting for the Government of Canada.
 He is currently President of Aljess, a boutique media and entertainment consulting firm.
-Richard is also the author of The Tower of Babble, published in 2012, and named one of the best books of the year by The Globe and Mail.
+Richard is the author of The Tower of Babble, published in 2012, and named one of the best books of the year by The Globe and Mail.
+Richard is also the author of The Tangled Garden, which was shortlisted for the Donner Prize, given to the best book on public policy written by a Canadian.

 JILL ZELMANOVITS